fluxcd/image-reflector-controller/docs/spec/v1alpha1/imagepolicies.md

 }
 ```

-The `LatestImage` field contains the image selected by the policy rule, when it has run sucessfully.
+The `LatestImage` field contains the image selected by the policy rule, when it has run successfully.

 ### Conditions